 - For Debian-based distributions:# apt install python-cryptography

-- Set the configurtion of the managers of the cluster.
+- Set the properly configuration in all the managers of the cluster.

-<cluster>section of the Local configuration, set the configuration for the cluster as below:
+<cluster>section of the Local configuration it should be set the configuration for the cluster regarding the following considerations.

-The key must be 32 characters long and should be the same for all of the nodes of the cluster.
-Use the following command to generate a random password:# openssl rand -hex 16
+The key should be the same for all the nodes of the cluster and it must be 32 characters long.
+To generate a random password you can use the following command:# openssl rand -hex 16

-The IP addresses of all of the nodes of the cluster must be specified under
+The IP addresses of all nodes of the cluster must be specified in the

-<nodes>, including the IP address of the local manager.
+<nodes>, including the IP of the local manager.
 The managers will use the bash command

-hostname --all-ip-addressesto find out which IP address from the list is theirs.
-If the
+hostname --all-ip-addressesto find out which IP from the list is theirs.
+If none of the IPs match with the ones returned by the

 <cluster>section of the ossec.conf file and restart: